kristra/tablecheck-fullstack-swe-takehome/README.md

 Similarly, while our stack uses Ruby on Rails with MongoDB, you’re free to use any mainstream language/framework and storage.

+Whatever database you decide to use, it should be runnable with a simple `docker compose up`.

 ## Detailed Specifications

 1. **Restaurant Capacity**